arjunvkurup/Recommendation-System/README.md

 # Recommendation-System
-Recmmendation system using distributed database clustering in a distributed environmenet
+Recommendation system using distributed database clustering in a distributed environmenet

 ## Contains code used for recommendation system using distributed database clustering algorithm.